railsbridge-boston/railsbridge-boston/views/installfest/install/windows.markdown

 ## Step 1.

-Launch the `Git Shell`.
+Launch the Git Shell.
 You can find a shortcut on your Desktop (grey circle with a cat), or locate **Git Shell** in All Programs under GitHub.
 A new (mostly black) window will open.

+## Step 2.

 Then type the following commands.
 Press ENTER after each command and wait for the operation to finish before typing the next one.